OK. Here goes; these are the pics I took prior to mounting. Great if you can work things out from here and share back.

 As rldzhao said in his post, the CS kits use KW's linear racing springs.
 The good news is that the spring part number (that's printed on the spring itself) includes a code that identifies the rate, the free length and the diameter.
 In other words, if they're KW racing springs, then the rates are printed on them and you don't need to ask the guy you bought them from.

 Next time you have the car in the air, check your springs and post the printed numbers (all of them - there are other codes on them as well that identify the manufacturing batch and so on).
 Once you post the part number we can figure out the rates from there.

-MCS 2-way, GC race CP, Turner solid subframe bushings, RD sway bars, Akrapovic catless GT4, BPM tune, half cage, Recaro Profis /Schroth 6 pts, Stoptech ST60/ Cobalt XR1/2 race pads, BW CF backing plates, Apex ARC 8's, Yoko A005 slicks, RKP GT4 Splitter, APR GT250 Wing, BMC filter, BW race F CAB's, Dinan R Toe Links, Mini CS battery.
-Dry-3200 pounds
+MCS 2-way, GC race CP, TMS solid subframe/Diff bushings, RD sway bars, Akra catless GT4, BPM tune, welded half cage/door bars, Recaro Profi's /Schroth 6 pts, Stoptech ST60/ Cobalt XR1/2 race pads, Apex ARC 8's, Yoko A005 slicks, RKP GT4 Splitter, APR GT250 Wing, BMC filter, BW race F CAB's, Dinan R Toe Links, Mini CS battery, Aim DL, Dry-3100 pounds